Sparks

 Read the story →

-Drakos Garakis makes a 12.5% Syrah on Crete that does not taste like you would expect
+Drakos Garakis on a 12.5% Syrah from Crete

 Drakos Garakis on Crete makes wine from indigenous Vidiano, Muscat of Spinas and Mandilari, plus a 12.5% Syrah.
 Organic, on 400 to 600 meters altitude.